brug-be/rubycamp2015/pair_programming.md

 ------------ | ------------ | -------------------------- |
 @djouuuuh    | @apneadiving | Create a RoR webservice with an admin interface to manage a list of shops locations and information (displayed as a marker with a popup on a Google Map, for example). |
 ...          | ...          | ...                        |

+Create a RoR webservice that grants authorisation without the need to log in.
+A bit like doodle where you can create and edit a doodle as the organiser.
+As a participant you can join and edit your participation to the doodle without logging in either.